-We have only one product candidate, N-803, currently planned for a BLA submission to the FDA in the near future.
-However, there can be no assurance that it will be approved for commercial sale in the near term, if ever.
+We have only one product candidate, N-803 in combination with BCG for the treatment of patients with BCG-unresponsive NMIBC with CIS with or without Ta or T1 disease, for which we submitted a BLA to the FDA in May 2022.
+In July 2022, we announced the FDA has accepted our BLA for review and set a PDUFA target action date of May 23, 2023.
+However, there can be no assurance that our product candidate will be approved for commercial sale by the PDUFA target action date, if ever.
 We do not expect any of our other product candidates to be commercially available for the foreseeable future, if ever.
-See "-Our Business" above for an update on the anticipated timing of a BLA submission.